aimeos/aimeos-docs/src/frontend/jsonapi/basket-products.md

 stocktype
 : Warehouse or local store where the product is available

-supplier
+vendor
-: ID of the supplier if the product is available be more than one supplier
+: Name of the vendor, e.g. the site name or the supplier name

 siteid
 : ID of the site whose vendor will ship the bought product (in multi-site environments)